postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![recently closed tabs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RecentlyClosedTabs.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/RecentlyClosedTabs.gif)

 **Note:** A point to note here is that Postman has a limit of tracking your last 10 tabs.
 If you exceed this limit, you will not be able to restore the tabs.
 Let's say you have 15 tabs open and you closed 10 tabs.
-Postman will be able to restore all these 10 tabs.
+Postman will be able to restore all the 10 tabs.
 Let's say you closed one more tab.
 In this case, Postman will be able to restore the one you recently closed and nine of the other 10 tabs closed earlier.

 ##### Duplicating Tabs